-Configuring Settings
+Configuring Scan to Config Settings

 When you create a Scan to Config profile, you can configure the maximum barcode length and network settings such as the IP address, subnet mask, and gateway.
 You also have the option of using the network settings contained in a network profile.